-Unless you’ve stayed away from social media and the news the past few days, you’ve undoubtedly heard that Elon Musk bought Twitter.
+Unless you’ve stayed away from social media and the news the past few days, you’ve undoubtedly heard that Elon Musk officially took over Twitter.
 Frankly, if you haven’t heard, you probably don’t care.
 Many that do care seem to be taking part in a mass exodus.
-After the Twitter deal was finalized, the servers at competitor Mastodon hit a traffic surge, and Twitter employees started asking questions.
+After the Twitter deal was finalized, the servers at competitor Mastodon hit a traffic surge that required an update in hardware.

-This news caused one of Mastodon’s main servers, mastodon.social to slow down.
-The site is very similar to Twitter in the way messages appear; however, Mastodon is constructed of multiple servers that work independently of each other but can still interact with each other.
+The site is very similar to Twitter in the way messages appear; however, Mastodon is constructed of multiple servers that work independently but can still interact with each other.
 The system has been compared to the way multiple email servers interact.

 Do you want to leave Twitter and join the exodus?
 Read on to learn how to delete anything on Twitter, including your account.

 Image credit: Unsplash.
 All screenshots by Laura Tucker.

 Our latest tutorials delivered straight to your inbox